ExpressionEngine/ExpressionEngine/changelogs/patch.md

 Bullet list below, e.g.

    - Added <new feature>
+   - Changed how the Toggle field renders in a column in the Entry Manager
    - Fixed a bug (#<linked issue number>) where <bug behavior>.
    - Fixed a PHP 7.3+ warning that occurred when non-members triggered email notifications.
    - Fixed a bug where the initial sorting of content when populating a custom field based on other fields was incorrect.